Origin and History

 Service during the War

-In 1756, it was decided to send the regiment along with the 42nd Foot to America at near full strength.
-In April, the regiment arrived at Plymouth and recruiting continued.
+In 1756, it was decided to send the regiment, along with the 42nd Foot, to America at near full strength.
+On April 11, the regiment arrived from Dublin at Plymouth and recruiting continued.
 Prisons were scoured looking for men willing to serve in the regiment for life in exchange for release.
 Impressing the unemployed was also authorized.
 The regiment was transferred from the Irish Establishment to the British Establishment.
-In mid-April, the first part of the regiment (466 men) sailed from Plymouth for New England.
+On April 15, the first part of the regiment (466 men) sailed from Plymouth for New England.
 They arrived at New York in mid-June.
 Immediately, it was redirected to Albany where it joined the assembling army on June 25.
 In mid-June, the second part of the regiment (120 Irish and 407 impressed men) under Major Fletcher sailed form Plymouth for New England, arriving only in August.
 On July 23, Loudon finally arrived at New York.
 He then sailed up the Hudson and, on reaching Albany on July 29, decided to abandon the attempt against Niagara and Frontenac, resolving instead to turn his whole force against Fort Carillon.
 By the beginning August, he had sent Winslow forward to Lake George with 2,500 men.
 In mid August, after being informed of the fall of the British forts at Oswego on Lake Ontario, Loudon ordered Winslow to abandon his projects against Fort Carillon but to stay where he was and hold the French in check.
 In early September, the regiment was finally reunited outside of Albany.
 By the end of September, the French had some 5,300 men well entrenched at Fort Carillon while Loudon was at the head of some 10,000 men posted from Albany to Lake George.
 During the month of November, Loudon brought his army into winter-quarters, leaving Fort William-Henry under the command of Major William Eyre of the 44th Foot with a company of Rogers' Rangers and a few other troops.

 In January 1757, the regiment counted 905 men, including officers and staff.
 Of the 818 rank and file, only 654 were fit for duty; a full third to half of them were new to the army, raw and undisciplined.
 With recent recruitment, the rank and file of the regiment was now consisted of English (51%), Irish (35%) and Scots (10%); but only 17% of the officers were English, 63% of the officers were Irish and 13% Scots.
 Until March, the regiment remained in the region of Albany for training.
 In April, six companies of the 35th subsequently relieved the 44th and took over garrison duties at Fort William Henry.
 Four companies remained at Fort Edward.
 Since June, the French had been assembling a strong force at Fort Carillon (present-day Ticonderoga).
 On August 3, the Marquis de Montcalm appeared in front of Fort William Henry with a force of some 8,000 men.
 The siege of Fort William Henry lasted till August 9 when the unsupported garrison finally capitulated with the honours of war.
 On August 10, as the British were marching towards Fort Edward, they were assailed by the Indians despite the efforts deployed by Montcalm.
 They killed 27 of them and captured or maltreated many more.
 All the refugees and redeemed prisoners were afterwards conducted to the entrenched camp where food and shelter were provided for them and a strong guard set for their protection.
 On August 15, the British kept in the entrenched camp were finally sent under escort to Fort Edward.
 After this campaign, the regiment numbered some 627 men.